-Depression is one of the most common problems in the U.S.but many people are living with depression and don’t realize that they need treatment.
+Depression is one of the most common problems in the U.S. but many people are living with depression and don’t realize that they need treatment.
 The buildup of stress, hopelessness and feelings of despondency can be gradual enough that people aren’t fully aware that they are living with a mental health disorder.
-People may try to hide their depression or store it away so that they are able to function but are not feeling as they normally do.
+People may try to hide their depression or store it away so that they can function but are not feeling as they normally do.

-People with hidden symptoms of depression find ways to conceal how they really feel and may do this subconsciously.
+People with hidden symptoms of depression find ways to conceal how they feel and may do this subconsciously.
 They may try to maintain an outward appearance of friendliness to show others that everything is fine.
-They can put on a happy face and mask their true self in ways that even they aren’t fully aware that they are doing.
+They can put on a happy face and mask their true self in ways that even they aren’t fully aware of what they are doing.

 Pessimistic points of view and philosophizing